Sissy That Walk (RuPaul's Drag Race): Episode

-The four finalists competing in the last challenge of the sixth season.
+The four finalists who compete in the last challenge of the sixth season.

-Following BenDeLaCreme's elimination, the remaining four contestants—Adore Delano, Bianca Del Rio, Courtney Act, and Darienne Lake—re-enter the Werk Room.
-Michelle Visage reveals the final challenge, which tasks contestants with performing choreography in the official music video of RuPaul's song "Sissy That Walk" as well as acting in two sketches directed by Mathu Andersen.
+The remaining four contestants—Adore Delano, Bianca Del Rio, Courtney Act, and Darienne Lake—return to the Werk Room after BenDeLaCreme's elimination on the previous episode.
+Michelle Visage greets the group and reveals the final challenge, which tasks the contestants with performing choreography in the official music video of RuPaul's song "Sissy That Walk", as well as acting in two sketches directed by Mathu Andersen.

 Guest choreographer Jamal Sims coaches the contestants in the Werk Room.
-During her interview with RuPaul, Courtney Act discusses her qualifications and approach for winning the competition.
+During her interview with RuPaul, Courtney Act discusses her qualifications and her approach for winning the competition.
 Darienne Lake describes the challenges of coming out and self-acceptance.
 Bianca Del Rio talks about mentorship, and Adore Delano describes her relationships with her father and mother.

 The contestants film their contributions for the music video in front of a green screen, with assistance from Sims and members of the Pit Crew.
 For the acting part of the challenge, RuPaul joins the contestants to film two sketches with Andersen.
 For the first scene, RuPaul plays a photographer making unusual requests.
 The contestants each play a character called Sissy for the second sketch, opposite RuPaul as Charles.
-Back in the Werk Room, the contestants prepare for the main stage and runway and share their first impressions of each other.
+Back in the Werk Room, the contestants prepare for the fashion show and share their first impressions of each other.

 On the main stage, RuPaul welcomes fellow judges Visage and Santino Rice.
 The runway category is "Best Drag".
-After the runway show, the judges share their critiques and RuPaul asks each contestant to share why they should be crowned the winner.
+After the fashion show, the judges deliver their critiques and RuPaul asks each contestant to share why they should be crowned the winner.
 The contestants leave the main stage and the judges deliberate.
-Upon their return, RuPaul tells the contestants that all four will be facing off in a lip sync contest, and one of them will be eliminated from the competition.
+Upon their return, RuPaul tells the contestants that all four will be facing off in a lip-sync contest and one of them will be eliminated from the competition.
 The contestants perform to "Sissy That Walk".
 Darienne Lake is eliminated, with Adore Delano, Bianca Del Rio, and Courtney Act being declared the finalists of the season.

-Production and fashion
+Production and broadcast

+RuPaul (pictured in 2019) plays a character named Charles for one of the episode's sketches.

+The episode originally aired on May 5, 2014.